ncoghlan/openshift-kallithea/README.md

-RhodeCode on OpenShift
+Kallithea on OpenShift
 =========================

+NOTE: THIS QUICKSTART IS NOT FUNCTIONAL YET.
+THIS NOTICE WILL BE REMOVED ONCE IT IS OPERATIONAL.

-``RhodeCode`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server, full text search, pull requests and code-review system.
-It works on http/https and has a few unique features like: advanced permission system with IP restrictions, web based file editing, side-by-side diffs, snippets (gist) system and pluggable authentication system with the ability to authenticate via LDAP, ActiveDirectory, Atlassian Crowd, Container, Pam.
+``Kallithea`` is a fast and powerful management tool for Mercurial_ and GIT_ with a built in push/pull server, full text search, pull requests and code-review system.

-RhodeCode also provides simple API, and multiple event hooks so it's easy integrable with existing external systems.

-RhodeCode is similar in some respects to github_ or bitbucket_, however RhodeCode can be run as standalone hosted application on your own server.
-RhodeCode can be installed on \*nix or Windows systems.
+Kallithea was forked from RhodeCode in July 2015.
+This quickstart was forked from the RhodeCode kickstart in December 2015.

-More information can be found at https://rhodecode.com/
+More information can be found at https://kallithea-scm.org/

 Running on OpenShift
 --------------------